KayMas2808/mcp-config-generator/README.md

 npm install
 npm run build

-# Install globally for CLI use
+# For using globally in the terminal
-npm install -g mcp-config-generator
+npm install -g
 ```

 ### CLI Usage